nick860/BorderExplorer-KNN-Trees-and-XGBoost-Geospatial-Analysis/README.md

 - `knn.py`: Contains the implementation of the `KNNClassifier` class, which utilizes the Faiss library for efficient k-nearest neighbors classification.
 - `decision_trees.py`: Includes functions for training decision tree classifiers and analyzing their performance.
+- `data.csv`, `train.csv`, `validation.csv`, `test.csv`, `AD_test.csv`: These CSV files contain data used for training and testing the machine learning models.
+Each row represents a sample, with features such as longitude, latitude, and country statistics.

 ## Files Description